How to Create Strong Passwords: 7 Best Practices

 Improving Your Security Posture

-Following these best practices will help you create strong and secure passwords to protect your accounts and sensitive information.
+Following these best practices will help you create secure passwords to protect your accounts and sensitive information.
 However, there are additional measures that you can take to further strengthen your security standing.
-One such measure is multi-factor authentication (MFA), which is an additional layer of security that is highly effective in preventing most data breaches.
+One such measure is enabling multi-factor authentication (MFA), which is an additional layer of security that is highly effective in preventing most data breaches.

 Subscribe to the Blackink IT blog